Adarsh22karn/Portofolio-Website/README.md

 ## ✨ Features

-- 🧑‍💻 About Me section with professional summary
+- 🧑‍💻 About Me section with a professional summary
-- 📂 Projects section highlighting key academic and personal projects
+- 📂 Projects section showcasing academic and personal projects
 - 🛠️ Skills overview
 - 📞 Contact information
-- 📱 Fully responsive design for all screen sizes
+- 📱 Fully responsive design across devices
 - ⚡ Fast and lightweight static website

 ---

 ## 🎯 Purpose of the Project

-This portfolio website was created to:
+This portfolio website was built to:
-- Present my technical skills and projects in a structured manner
+- Create an online professional presence
-- Build an online professional presence
+- Present my skills and projects in an organized manner
-- Practice frontend development fundamentals
+- Practice frontend web development fundamentals
-- Provide recruiters with easy access to my work
+- Make it easy for recruiters to review my work

 ---